Material, Part, & Service Vendor

 - Bidder does not acknowledge in bid submittals receipt of addenda issued to the bid package that affect price, quantity, quality, delivery schedules, or liability.

-- Bidder does not submit the bid package, in its entirety, to the CTA's Bid Office within the required time frame.
+- Bidder does not submit the bid package, in its entirety, to the CTA Bonfire portal within the required time frame.

-- No Bid: If you are unable to bid on all or part of a specification, please write "no bid," where applicable, and return the entire package to the CTA's Bid Office on or before the bid opening date.
+- No Bid: If you are unable to bid on all or part of a specification, please indicate "no bid," where applicable, and submit the entire package to the CTA Bonfire portal on or before the bid opening date.
 A "no bid" response indicates that you are interested in remaining on our active bidders list.

 - Bid Deposits: When specified in an advertisement, bids must be submitted with a deposit, i.e. cashier's check, certified check, money order or bid bond.
 If you submit a bid bond, you must reference the specified CTA contract number and have at least an Alfred M. Best Company "B+" policyholder's rating and "X" or better financial rating.